Should you list hobbies on your resume? Find out what to include and if you really need an interests section on your job application.

 Communication abilities

+Communication skills are the third most popular skill listed on Rezi resumes.
 Solid communication is the glue that holds a team together, whether presenting ideas, resolving conflicts, or chatting about office drama.
-The thing is, “good communicator” has become such a tired buzzword on resumes that it’s practically lost its meaning.
-Adding hobbies that prove you can talk the talk gives employers concrete examples of your communication skills.
+The thing is, “good communicator” has become such a tired buzzword that it’s practically lost its meaning.
+Adding hobbies that prove you can talk the talk gives employers concrete examples of your communication abilities.

 Check out these hobbies where communication is front and center: